prominence-eosc/docs/cli.md

 ```

 ### Resources
 By default a job will be run with 1 CPU and 1 GB memory but this can easily be changed using the `--cpus` and `--memory` options.
-A disk size can also be specified.
+A disk size can also be specified using `--disk`.
 Here is an example running an MPI job on 4 nodes where each node has 2 CPUs and 8 GB memory, there is a shared 20 GB disk accessible by all 4 nodes, and the maximum runtime is 1000 minutes:
 ```
 prominence run --openmpi --nodes 4 --cpus 2 --memory 8 --disk 20 --runtime 1000 alahiff/geant4mpi:1.3a3
 ```